OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 You're now on a new, empty workspace.
 Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.

-$ terraform workspace select dev
+$ terraform workspace select dev   # Redundant

 $ terraform apply -var-file=dev.tfvars

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions:
 ...

 $ terraform workspace new prod
 Created and switched to workspace "prod"!

 You're now on a new, empty workspace.
 Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.

-$ terraform workspace select prod
+$ terraform workspace select prod   # Also redundant

 $ terraform apply -var-file=prod.tfvars

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions: